bitcavern/Bitcave/tasks.md

 - The file explorer needs to have expandable tree-like folders.
 All internal files should be hidden, the only thing visible should be documents added by the user to the project folder. - DONE

 - Let's properly theme scroll bars (and have them auto-hide)

+- Let's implement streaming AI responses (for chat only, not for background LLM calls like fact extraction)

+- All conversations have id "main" instead of a unique conversation id.